ZiadTamer52/Azkar/README.md

 ![C++](https://img.shields.io/badge/C%2B%2B-11-blue)
 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6-yellowgreen)

 This is a simple web application that displays *Azkar (morning and evening)* with the option to mark each one as "read" by clicking a button.
-This app is designed using *HTML, **CSS, and **JavaScript*.
+This app is designed using *HTML*, *CSS*, and *JavaScript*.

 ## Features
 - Display a list of Azkar for both *morning* and *evening*.